 Is Project Payday a complete scam?
 Do real people make any form of money with this site?…

-The above questions have been ringing in people’s mind since PPD inception in 2006.
+The above questions have been ringing in people’s minds since the PPD inception in 2006.

-In fact, I advocate all internet operators to be subjected to stringent questionings, legit or otherwise, so that nobody can take anything for granted…
+In fact, I advocate all internet operators be subjected to stringent questionings, legit or otherwise so that nobody can take anything for granted…